This page aims to present different queries one might want to perform when analyzing a model. It can be used as a baseline for further analysis.

 model allModelClasses select: [ :each | each numberOfMethods > 50 ]

-The cyclomatic complexity presents the complixity of a program.
+The cyclomatic complexity presents the complexity of a program.
 It basically corresponds to the number of possible branches in a method.
 The less cyclomatic complexity for a method, the better it is.

 The following script sorts the methods extracted in a model by their cyclomatic complexity.